 The Sony WF-C500 are okay for phone calls.
 Recorded speech is clear but thin-sounding, and your voice can get drowned out if you take a call somewhere loud, like a busy street or subway station.
 Also, they don't have an ANC feature, so you may have trouble hearing the caller over the sound of a passing train or bus.
 Fortunately, they have onboard controls for answering and ending calls, so you don't need to pull out your phone.

-If you come across another variant, please let us know in the discussions, and we'll update our review.
+If you encounter another variant, please let us know in the forums, and we'll update our review.

 The Sony WF-C500 are budget-friendly headphones with a very neutral sound profile, similar to the EarFun Air Pro 2 True Wireless or the JBL Live Free NC+ TWS True Wireless.
 Unlike those headphones, though, they lack ANC.
 Also, unlike Sony's previous budget earbuds, the Sony WF-XB700 Truly Wireless, they work with the Sony Connect Ηeadphones app.
-It offers sound customization features and access to 360 Reality Audio, a virtual surround sound feature, although you need to subscribe to a compatible streaming service for it to work.
+It offers sound customization features and access to 360 Reality Audio, a virtual surround sound feature, although you need to subscribe to a compatible streaming service to work.

 The Sony WF-C500 Truly Wireless and the Sony WF-C700N Truly Wireless are extremely similar headphones.
 Their design and build quality are nearly identical, but the WF-C700N has active noise cancellation (ANC).
 This lets them cut out more background noise than the WF-C500 can passively.
 However, this impacts their battery life, and the WF-C700N only lasts half as long on a single charge as the WF-C500.

 The Sony WF-1000XM3 Truly Wireless are better for most purposes than the Sony WF-C500 Truly Wireless.
 The 1000XM3 have ANC and a better noise isolation performance.
 Their case holds more extra charges, and they have a better build quality.
 They're also rated IP55 for dust and water resistance, while the C500 are rated IPX4 for water resistance only.
-On the other hand, the C500 have much longer continuous battery life.
+On the other hand, the C500 have a much longer continuous battery life.

 The Anker SoundCore Life P3 Truly Wireless are better than the Sony WF-500 Truly Wireless for most purposes.
 The Anker have a much more comfortable, stable fit and a significantly better noise isolation performance, thanks to their ANC feature.
 Their mic also has much better noise handling.
 However, the Sony have longer continuous battery life.

-The Sony WF-C500 Truly Wireless are better for most purposes than the TOZO T6 Truly Wireless.
-The Sony have much longer continuous battery life and a more neutral default sound profile, which some may prefer.
-They also have a companion app with a graphic EQ and presets.
-They also support 360 Reality Audio. Ηowever, the TOZO have a much more stable fit and a significantly better noise isolation performance, although neither pair has ANC.
+The Sony WF-C500 Truly Wireless are better for most purposes than the Google Pixel Buds A-Series Truly Wireless.
+The Sony have a much more accurate bass response, which some may prefer, a longer continuous battery life, and works with a companion app that has a graphic EQ and presets.
+They also have a much better passive noise isolation performance.
+On the other hand, the Google have a significantly more comfortable fit.

 The JBL Live Free NC+ TWS True Wireless and the Sony WF-C500 Truly Wireless have different strengths, and you may prefer either, depending on what you’re looking for.
 The JBL have a much more comfortable, stable fit and an IP57 rating for dust and water resistance, while the Sony are rated IPX4 for water resistance only.
 However, the Sony have a much better noise isolation performance and a longer continuous battery life.
 Their mic also has a significantly better recording quality.

 The JBL Endurance Peak 3 True Wireless are better for sports and fitness than the Sony WF-C500 Truly Wireless.
 The JBL have an ear-hook design to keep them stable during tough runs and workouts and are better built.
-They can also block out a bit more background noise and have a better overall battery life.
+They can also block out more background noise and have a better overall battery life.
 However, the Sony are more comfortable and have a more neutral sound, which some users may prefer.

 The Sony WF-C500 Truly Wireless are better for most purposes than the Wyze Buds Truly Wireless.
 The Sony have a much better passive noise isolation performance and a more neutral default sound profile that some may prefer.
-They also have a significantly longer continuous battery life.
+They also have significantly longer continuous battery life.
 On the other hand, the Wyze have a more stable fit and an IPX5 rating for water resistance, while the Sony have a lower IPX4 rating.

-The Sony WFC500 are decently comfortable.
+They're decently comfortable.
 The buds are on the bigger side, but they come with a few different options for silicone tips and don't have a deep fit.
 Still, depending on your ear shape, they may put a bit of pressure on your ears, and pressing the buttons on their outside surfaces can feel uncomfortable.

 The controls are okay.
 Each bud has a big round button on its outside surface.
 They're easy to press, but the commands aren't very intuitive, and sometimes the buttons feel too sensitive, so you can end up double-pressing when you meant to single-press.
-They also aren't very clicky, but on the plus side, there are voice prompts or beeps for most functions.
+They aren't very clicky, but on the plus side, there are voice prompts or beeps for most functions.

 On the left ear: